 A statewide blueprint for maintaining and sustaining public outdoor recreation resources to meet the demands of Georgia’s diverse and growing population.
 The plan, which is updated every five years, keeps Georgia eligible for federal support through the Land and Water Conservation Fund (LWCF).
-The 2017–2021 Georgia Outdoor Recreation Plan launched earlier this fall and will be completed by October 2016 when Governor Deal submits it to the U.S. Department of Interior for their approval.
+The 2022–2026 Georgia Outdoor Recreation Plan launched earlier this spring and will be completed by October 2021 when Governor Kemp submits it to the U.S. Department of Interior for their approval.
 The Georgia Department of Natural Resources oversees the development of the outdoor recreation plan through an extensive public engagement process.
-The 2017–2021 update will:

 - 95% of GA’s cities and counties have improved their quality of life and economic vitality via LWCF projects.